agmcjannet/CreativeCoding1HW/Week15/README.md

 ## Here is my Week 15 final project, a crossword puzzle!

-I began this project by finding an old crossword puzzle with the clues by the New York Times.
+I began this project by finding an old crossword puzzle and clues by the New York Times.
 Using that as a template, I researched how to create a grid and made a grid for the squares of the crossword.
 Adding the text boxes was next and proved to be difficult to size.
 I had initially made notes about the exact pixel measurements of all the grid and the canvas, but the way it